Ever fancied making gin and tonic ice lollies? This recipe is so simple and a winner with all the grown ups in our family.

 2 dessert spoonfuls (20 grams) of caster sugar

-Lemon slices to garnish (you could use lime or cucumber if you preferred)
+Lemon slices to garnish (you could use lime or cucumber if you prefer)

 Method: